ammicco1/whatsmyip/README.md

 }
 ```

-specify the port in an environment variable named PORT.
+specify the port in an environment variable named WMYPORT.